 before economic activity had reached its pre-crisis level.
 This figure shows

 for, e.g., the Eurozone that it will last more or less equally long this time (expectations

 for 2020 and 2021 are from the EU Commission, Spring 2020).

 The figure shows that Eurozone GDP was 5% lower in Q4 2008 compared to Q2 2008 whereas it is 15% down in Q2 2020 compared with Q4 2019.
 After eight quarters, GDP is basically back at its pre-crisis level.
 This means that the recovery is expected to be stronger, but this recession is just very deep.

 In other words, this recession is much deeper – one can multiply the drop in 2008 by a factor of three or so to get the drop this time – and it will take several years before economic activity is back at pre-crisis levels.
 This means that the short-run cost to society is bigger this time around (a deeper fall stretched over the same period).

 And, in spite of this very strong recession, stocks are doing fine.
 That is perplexing.

 Above, I have presented stories that cannot explain what has been going on.
-Next week, I will offer my view on this.
+In my next post (link), I will offer my view on this.